Geometry-Preserving Encoder/Decoder in Latent Generative Models: Theoretical properties of GPE

+The assumption that $T \in \mathcal{T}_\beta^k$ is a mild regularity requirement.
+Neural networks with smooth activations (e.g., SiLU, GELU) naturally possess bounded first and second derivatives on a compact manifold $\mathcal{M}$, provided their weights remain bounded.

+To guarantee this boundedness throughout the training loop (e.g., during the parameter updates in Algorithm 1), one can explicitly restrict the network parameters.
+For instance, enforcing a uniform bound on the weights such that each parameter $\theta \in [-a, a]$ for some constant $a > 0$ restricts the parameter space to a compact set.
+Because a neural network is fundamentally composed of sequential linear matrix multiplications and smooth activations, strictly bounding the individual weights naturally imposes a strict upper bound on the network's Lipschitz constant and its higher-order derivatives.
+Along with other standard deep learning techniques such as weight decay ($L_2$ regularization) or spectral normalization, this artificially bounds the parameter space \cite{Miyato2018Spectral, Gouk2021Regularisation, Fazlyab2019Efficient}.

+However, in practice, we observe that the optimization of the GME objective is stable without requiring these restrictive interventions.
+Because the GME loss controls the geometric distortion and enjoys the tight logarithmic Hessian bounds discussed previously, the network parameters do not explode.
+Consequently, training proceeds in a very simple, unconstrained manner while implicitly remaining within a bounded regime.
+Because the theoretical bound $\beta$ can be arbitrarily large, this provides the minimal regularity necessary to ensure stability while maintaining the practical simplicity of the model.

-{Throughout the paper, we assume that $\beta$ is sufficiently large so that
+Throughout the paper, we assume that $\beta$ is sufficiently large so that

-This condition is easily satisfied under our neural network parameterization, since the bound on $\beta$ can be made arbitrarily large by adjusting the network assumptions.
+This condition is easily satisfied under the neural network parameterization, as the bound on $\beta$ simply accommodates the naturally occurring bounds of the network weights during stable training.
 This simplification allows us to streamline the notation in the results that follow.

-The following proposition shows that the constraint set $\mathcal{T}_\beta$ is compact.
-As the proof relies on standard results from analysis, we provide it in the appendix.